HArchitect/Right-Triangle-Calcualtor/README.md

 right traingles.

 Click calcualte leg if the leg is the missing side.
-Click calcultae hypotenuse if the hypotenuse is the missing side.
+Click calculate hypotenuse if the hypotenuse is the missing side.
 Click the calculate actual version to get the answer as a square root.
 This is helpful if the answer is irrational.
 You will see the answer in